NamraMazhar/sky130B_setup/README.md

 # Quick Setup
 1) Download the .tar file from the link above.
-2) Extract it to your desired location: tar -xvf sky130B_setup_backup.tar

-3) Import into WSL (example _ imported to drive E): wsl --import sky130B E:\sky130B_setup_backup C:\Users\YourName\Downloads\sky130B_setup_backup.tar
+2) To import into WSL, open PowerShell(as administrator) and run (example _ imported to drive E): wsl --import sky130B E:\sky130B_setup_backup C:\Users\YourName\Downloads\sky130B_setup_backup.tar

+3) Verify import by running:
-4) Launch your WSL environment and verify: wsl -l -v
+                 wsl -l -v
 The sky130B instance should appear in the list.

+4) Launch and enter your imported sky130B WSL environment: wsl -d sky130B
+You’re now inside your Linux system with the Sky130 setup ready to use.

 # Included Components
 1) SkyWater SKY130B PDK (130nm)